(A) What are the personnel standards?

 (1) Based on the estimated total number of low-income assistance groups in a county speaking the same non-English language (a single language minority), the county agency shall provide bilingual program information and certification materials, and staff or interpreters.
 "Single language minority" refers to assistance groups speaking the same non-English language and do not contain adult(s) fluent in English as a second language.

-(2) The county agency shall provide materials used in program informational activities in the appropriate language(s) as follows:
+(2) The county agency shall provide certification materials used in program informational activities in the appropriate language(s) as follows:

 (a) In counties with less than two thousand low-income assistance groups, if approximately one hundred or more of those assistance groups are of a single language minority;